tjeng/heartrate/README.md

 ## Evaluation & Conclusion

-After implementing the data cleaning algorithm, the RR interval of wrist devices was correlated with that of ECG.
+After implementing the data cleaning algorithm, the RR interval of data from wrist sensors was correlated with that of ECG.
 The cleaned data had 10% higher correlation with ECG than the raw data, indicating that the algorithm improves heart rate estimates by 10%.

 ## Future work